prettier/prettier/docs/api.md

 The promise will be rejected if there was an error parsing the configuration file.

-The search starts at `process.cwd()`, or at `filePath` if provided.
+The search starts at `process.cwd()`, or at `fileUrlOrPath` if provided.
 Please see the [lilconfig docs](https://github.com/antonk52/lilconfig) for details on how the resolving works.

 ```js
 const configFile = await prettier.resolveConfigFile(filePath);